rust-lang/blog.rust-lang.org/_posts/2018-10-19-Update-on-crates.io-incident.md

-While it is impossible to tell a user's intent, many, including the team, have speculated that this action was either associated with or directly related to the recent esclation in community frustration around crates.io policies, in particular, the squatting policy.
+While it is impossible to tell a user's intent, many, including the team, have speculated that this action was either associated with or directly related to the recent escalation in community frustration around crates.io policies, in particular, the squatting policy.

-Regardless of whether this incident had this intent, the cratesio team would like to reiterate that taking actions such as the one we experienced on Tuesday is not an appropriate way nor effective way to contribute to dialogue about crates.io policy.
+Regardless of whether this incident had this intent, the cratesio team would like to reiterate that taking actions such as the one we experienced on Tuesday is not an appropriate nor effective way to contribute to dialogue about crates.io policy.
-We will be adding a policy making it clear that attempting to disrupt crates.io in order to make or further a point is not approrpriate and will be considered a malicous attack.
+We will be adding a policy making it clear that attempting to disrupt crates.io in order to make or further a point is not appropriate and will be considered a malicious attack.
 We will be deciding on the exact wording of this policy in the coming weeks.

 If you feel that a policy is problematic, the correct place to propose a change is by creating an RFC or messaging the team at help@crates.io.

 We also have seen a lot of frustration that the crates.io team is not listening to the concerns that are being raised on both official and unofficial Rust forums.
 We agree that we should